Holy day of obligation

-In the Catholic Church, holy days of obligation or days of precept are days on which Catholic Christians are expected to attend Mass, and engage in rest from work and recreation (i.e., they are to refrain from engaging anything that hinder religion) like Sundays, according to the third commandment, due to those days associated with the celebration are significant, important, and foundational in the history of Catholic and Christian faith in general.
+In the Catholic Church, holy days of obligation or days of precept are days on which Catholic Christians are expected to attend Mass, and engage in rest from work and recreation (i.e., they are to refrain from engaging in work or activities that hinder the worship owed to God), according to the third commandment.

 The expectation is attached to the holy day, even if transferred to another date, as sometimes happens in the Roman Rite.
 However, in some countries a dispensation is granted in such circumstances.

 Latin Church

 The holy days of obligation for Latin Church Catholics are indicated in canon 1246 of the 1983 Code of Canon Law:

 Can.
 1246. §1.
 Sunday, on which—by apostolic tradition—the paschal mystery is celebrated, must be observed in the universal Church as the primordial holy day of obligation.
 The following days must also be observed: the Nativity of our Lord Jesus Christ, the Epiphany, the Ascension, the Body and Blood of Christ, Holy Mary the Mother of God, her Immaculate Conception, her Assumption, Saint Joseph, Saint Peter and Saint Paul the Apostles, and All Saints.

 §2.
 With the prior approval of the Apostolic See, however, the conference of bishops can suppress some of the holy days of obligation or transfer them to a Sunday.

 Placed in the order of the liturgical calendar, the ten days (apart from Sundays) that this canon mentions are: